 Standing on the island I can feel the presence of the wild shore behind us.
-It’s the last day of summer.
-Tomorrow the holiday makers will go home and the beach will empty.
+It ia the last day of summer.
+Tomorrow the holidaymakers will go home and the beach will empty.
 Already you can feel the turn in the air.
 Soon the barnacle geese will arrive from Siberia, the sand martins depart to Africa and an East wind will come and erase all our footsteps.

 The children who swam alongside me have become bored with the phenomena of sandbanks and are now chasing each other back to shore, the lovers drift shyly sideways into a watery embrace.
 I am left looking out towards the empty horizon, the cross currents shifting urgently about my feet, sun pouring down on my head.
 I am looking where millions have gazed before me, across the wrinkled North Sea, into the vastness of space and air.
-Everyone wants to come here and gaze outwards into this space.
+Everyone wants to come here to the land's edge and gaze outwards into this space.
 I spent years of my life wanting to come here.
-But what were we looking for?
+What were we looking for in all that blue?

 I wanted to know the texture of the wild land that lies behind me, the tastes of it, smoky and salt, the bitterness of the centaury flower that shines on the cliff, the sound of the lone cry of the curlew wheeling downriver, the rough feel of alder bark, the way the light shines on the reed beds.
 I can look now down the coast with all its estuaries, across mud flat and fen, and map all my stopping places – Southwold, Aldeburgh, Felixstowe, Sandwich Bay – I can chart my life as I came slowly northwards, slow as a red-sailed barge that once made its way up the eastern rivers, stacked with salt and barley.